RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser. No. 66510/README.md

 # Disassembly

 The first step in the disassembly is to remove the three Phillips screws[^1] on the underside.
-These are the most common type for the breadbin model.
+These are considered to be the narrow type of screws for the breadbin model.
 I notice a faint, but nice, "cracking" sound from two of the screws when removed (using a low-torque screwdriver).
 This is a good sign—it may indicate that this machine has not been opened before.
 It is not guaranteed, but that "cracking" sound is often an indication that the screws have been sitting in place for many years.

 <!-- MARK STOP -->